-Tapping into its period setting, Black Ops Cold War will feature — wait for it — President Ronald Reagan, said to assign the player at least one mission directly in the game's story.
-In an election year, the lifelike digital replication of Reagan, idolized by modern Republicans and demonized by others, will undoubtedly be a source of tense conversation.
-When asked by Washington Post about Regan's inclusion, Activision — in a moderated chat — merely answered about studying archived speeches and interviewing former Cabinet members who knew Reagan personally.
+Tapping into its period setting, Black Ops Cold War will have — wait for it — President Ronald Reagan, who assigns the player at least one mission in the game's story.
+In an election year, the lifelike replication of Reagan, idolized by modern Republicans, will undoubtedly be a source of tense conversation.
+When asked by Washington Post about Regan's inclusion, Activision, in a moderated chat, merely answered about studying archived speeches and interviewing former Cabinet members who knew Reagan.

 The game also introduces a new potential villain: Russell Adler, a CIA operative Treyarch nicknames "America's Monster."
 Bearing a striking resemblance to actor Robert Redford, whose starring roles in films like 1975's Three Days of the Condor and 1976's All the President's Men defined the Cold War era.